 Like most business owners, you probably have set revenue milestones you’d like to hit over the next 12 months.
 Setting revenue goals is great — but it’s important to put together the tools and resources you’ll need to help achieve them.

 Many companies build a website and never touch it again.
 Others still haven’t gotten around to building it all.
 The rest often fall somewhere in between these two extremes, with a site that’s outdated or doesn’t include current offerings.

-If that sounds like you, 2023 is your year to get your website updated, optimized, and actually doing its job — generating leads for your business.
+If that sounds like you, this is your year to get your website updated, optimized, and actually doing its job — generating leads for your business.

 How To Build a Website That Helps You Hit Revenue Goals